GuitarML/SmartAmpPro/README.md

 Note: Make sure to build in Release mode unless actually debugging.
 Debug mode will not keep up with real time playing.

-**Colab Notebook**:
-Use Google Colab notebook (train_colab.ipynb) for training SmartAmpPro models in the cloud.
-See notebook comments for instructions.

 ## Future Work